RaymondBrien/farrenc-trio/README.md

 <!-- - **Title for feature #1**

-    - Details about this particular feature, including the value to the site, and benefit for the user.
-Be as detailed as possible!
+    - Details, value to the site, benefit for the user.

 ![screenshot](documentation/feature01.png)